drakenguyen4000/pokemonbattle/README.md

 ### Main Code
 - https://github.com/drakenguyen4000/pokemon_battles/blob/main/client/src/app.js
-- In it, look for the Duplicate Power section.
-This is the most complex of my code.
+- Highlight: The most complex of my code is the Duplicate Power section in the link above.

 ### My motivation for this app?
 - My motivation is to wow recruiters with my creativity, coding skills, and design.
 I wanted a big project where they can see my abilities with DOM manipulation, mobile first design, and BEM CSS style.